-The Horse-Ivaal-Trukai, Ekwai and Koki (HITEK) global Mineral Resource is estimated at over 2.7 billion tonnes of mineralisation at an average grade of 0.42 per cent copper and 0.23g/t gold and contains 12 million tonnes (Mt) of copper and 19 million ounces (Moz) of gold.
+The Horse-Ivaal-Trukai, Ekwai and Koki (HITEK) global Mineral Resource is now estimated to contain 2.64 billion tonnes of mineralisation at an average grade of 0.44 per cent copper and 0.23g/t gold representing 12 million tonnes (Mt) of copper and 19 million ounces (Moz) of gold.

-For further information about the Project, see quarterly reports and other statements on the Company Announcements page.
+For further information about the Project, see PanAust's quarterly reports Company Announcements listed on the 'Company Announcement' page.

 Myanmar Exploration Licences, Myanmar (PanAust 80 per cent)

-Phu Kham district exploration, Laos (PanAust 90 per cent)
+Contract Area exploration, Laos (PanAust 90 per cent)